andryushchenko/AInq.Background/README.md

 Work scheduler implementation.

 - Supports delayed, time-scheduled, and cron-scheduled work
-- Supports interaction with background work queue
-- Use `WorkSchedulerInjection` to configure service
+- Use `WorkSchedulerInjection` to regiter service or create for internal usage

 **NOTE:** [Cronos](https://github.com/HangfireIO/Cronos) is used for parsing Cron expressions - follow documentation for supported options.